tales from youth basketball

 I suppose that winning any championship should be enough fodder for the greatest of memories, but for that team, there was so much more for us than trophies.

-I don’t want to ruin the nobility of it all with an unnecessary self-confession, but temptation has gotten the better of me and I must admit that among my greatest satisfactions is knowing that Mr. A’s last memory in youth basketball is not one of blowing out opponents for three straight years but rather a one point loss brought on by his own ego.
+I don’t want to ruin the nobility of it all with a superfluous self-confession, but temptation has gotten the better of me and I must admit that among my greatest satisfactions is knowing that Mr. A’s last memory in youth basketball is not one of blowing out opponents for three straight years but rather a one point loss brought on by his own ego.

 If that is wrong, then I apologize.